-Policy Loans: Policy loans are presented at the unpaid balances directly related to policyholders.
+Policy Loans: Policy loans are presented at unpaid balances directly related to policyholders.
 Interest income is accrued on the principal amount of the loan based on the loan's contractual interest rate.
-Included in policy loans are \$3,312.5 million and \$3,373.7 million of policy loans ceded to reinsurers at December 31, 2022 and 2021, respectively.
+Included in policy loans are \$3,373.7 million and \$3,390.6 million of policy loans ceded to reinsurers at December 31, 2021 and 2020, respectively.

-Other Long-term Investments: Other long-term investments are comprised primarily of private equity partnerships, real estate, perpetual preferred stock, common stock, and tax credit partnerships.
+Other Long-term Investments: Other long-term investments are comprised primarily of tax credit partnerships, private equity partnerships, and real estate.